Jeanne Poiret Boivin: Style

 Jeanne generally ignored popular trends in fashion and chose to design jewelry pieces that went against the grain.
 For example, while others were producing black and white styles, she worked with colored stones.
 Jeanne had an eye for design, yet she did not have the technical skills needed to produce jewelry and did not possess the ability to draw.
 For this, she hired skilled designers who could bring her ideas to life while also contributing their own styles and ideas.
 She would talk with her designers and describe her ideas while they sketched and painted visual representations onto paper.

 In 1919, Jeanne hired an up-and-coming designer, Suzanne Belperron, upon her graduation from the École des Beaux-Arts.
 Together they produced innovative, colorful pieces.
 Jeanne sought to move past the styles popularized by the Art Deco movement and favored jewelry that was more figurative and fluid.
 Jeanne was known to bring seashells and pebbles into the workshop to inspire her designers and soon the workshop was producing designs with a naturalist influence.
 These popular designs took the shape of nautilus shells, starfish, birds and other naturalist motifs.

 In 1924, Jeanne appointed Belperron as co-director, a position she would hold until her departure in 1932.
 With Belperron's designs and Jeanne's direction, the House of Boivin quickly achieved a reputation for being one of the most innovative firms.
 Jeanne became interested in exotic styles and often combined both precious and semi-precious stones, unusual for jewelers of the time.
 Among the unusual materials used in the designs were woods such as ebony and sandalwood and semi-precious stones including rock crystal and aquamarine.
 The jewelry to come out of the House of Boivin is valued more for its design and craftsmanship than purely for the gemstone's worth.

 After Belperron's departure, Jeanne brought on a new female designer in 1933, Juliette Moutard, who is credited with designing the famous Boivin Starfish Brooch in 1937.
 Only a few of the brooches were created and they attracted wealthy female clients.
 Actress Claudette Colbert and socialite Millicent Rogers each famously owned one.
 While the final design of the starfish brooch has been attributed to Moutard, it is generally hard to identify Boivin pieces and attribute them to specific designers as Jeanne maintained that the firm's jewelry was so distinctive that it needed no signature.

 Jeanne's daughter, Germaine Boivin, was officially brought on as a designer in 1938.
 Her style complemented the other designers' and together, the three women produced designs that were bold, innovative, and timeless.

 The House Closes

-Jeanne passed away in 1959 and the company changed hands a few times over the following decades.
+Jeanne died in 1959 and the company changed hands a few times over the following decades.
 There is conflicting information regarding who took over control upon her death.
 Eventually, in 1991, the House of Boivin was sold to the Asprey Group and subsequently closed its doors forever.